Note: this feature is reserved for Business plan users

-- Navigate to your board settings page by clicking on your Board Name and choose the top option "Board Settings".
+- Navigate to your board settings page by clicking the “gear icon” next to your board name and go to “Edit board settings".

 - Find the section titled "Services".

-- Use the blue “+” named "Add Territory" to add new countries to your settings by typing in the territory you wish to add and wait for the services to load.
+- Use the blue “+Add Territory" to add new countries to your settings by typing in the territory you wish to add and wait for the services to load.